SendiAp/Remaining/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## How many South Americans does it take to change a lightbulb?
+A Brazilian